CompSciHigh24/U5-L20-Adopt-a-Pet/README.md

-# 🐾 Adopt-a-Pet Full Stack Setup Guide
+# 🐾 Adopt-a-Pet Full Stack Setup

 You’ve been given code snippets to build a **full-stack project**.
 Your job is to place each code snippet in the correct **file** and make sure the file is saved in the **correct folder**.